Golf Course Review of The Addington Golf Club

 I liked The Addington very much and the highs were certainly just that but I personally thought there were too many lulls during the round to consider this as a contender for serious world stardom.

-Regardless, it is still one of England's shining lights and a fine example of a wonderful heathland golf course.
+Regardless, this par 69 layout is still one of England's shining lights and a fine example of a wonderful heathland golf course.
 It has a certain uniqueness to it and that alone should be warmly welcomed.

 Club Website: www.addingtongolf.com